kenatiod/MUT/Understanding Machine Understanding.md

 ### 1.1 --  Early Visionaries and Key Milestones

-The story of artificial intelligence is inextricably linked to the evolution of computing itself.
+The story of Artificial Intelligence is inextricably linked to the evolution of computing itself.
 To understand the arrival at the current AI paradigm, it's essential to trace the key milestones in the history of computing and AI research.

-The roots of artificial intelligence can be traced back centuries to philosophical inquiries into the nature of mind, reason, and thought.
+The roots of AI can be traced back centuries to philosophical inquiries into the nature of mind, reason, and thought.
 In the 17th century, Gottfried Leibniz envisioned a universal calculus of reasoning, a rational system that could represent all knowledge (Antognazza, 2009).
 This dream of formalizing thought would inspire later developments in logic and computation that paved the way for AI.

 ![ Insert Fig 1.1.1 -- portrait of Gottfried Leibniz](https://github.com/kenatiod/MUT/blob/main/Fig-1-1-1.png)